Portion/Yield:Makes about 40 shortbread biscuits

 I love the nutty sweet taste and aroma of spelt.
-It’s only recently that we have found spelt flour produced by Sharpham Park at Borough market and to my delight our local supermarket stocks it as well.
-I have chosen spelt flour for this recipe as I wanted to make a light, crispy shortbread from whole grain flour.
-The spelt flour does just that, these shortbreads are light and crispy but most importantly are packed with lots of character and unusual fragrance.
+I have chosen spelt flour for this recipe as I wanted to create a light, crispy shortbread from wholegrain flour.
+The spelt flour does just that.
+These shortbread biscuits are light and crispy, but most importantly, they are packed with lots of character and unusual fragrance.

-The semolina and dark brown sugar crunch make this recipe even more interesting.
-I serve these shortbreads with a delicious cup of freshly brewed Earl Grey tea or to accompany homemade stem ginger ice cream, either way it’s a treat!
+I serve these shortbread biscuits with a delicious cup of freshly brewed Earl Grey tea or to accompany homemade stem ginger ice cream.
+Either way they are a delicious treat!

 - 225g spelt flour

 - a pinch of table salt